zhuchenyu2008/prompt-manage/README.en.md

 A feature-complete local prompt management system with versioning, search, tags, and import/export.
 Built with Python + Flask + SQLite — no external services or build steps required.

+## Change Language:
+Default is Chinese.
+You can switch to English in the "设置-语言-英文" at the top right corner.

 ## ✨ Core Features

 ### 📝 Prompt Management